denkspuren/BitboardC4/BitboardDesign.md

 The point is that bit shifting and overlaying is a parallel operation for all positions on the board!
 You don't look at an individual position, you look at all the positions on the board at once and check for their neighbors being another three bits set as well.

 If you get the basic idea, the following code should come as no surprise.
-We code literally does what we just described.
+The code literally does what we just described.

 ~~~
 boolean isWin(long bitboard) {